/ greatest hits /

-Aesthetics: As a creative director, I oversaw the last 6 years of IKEA USA’s commercial campaigns, the rebuilding of eBay’s arts & collectibles experience, Nike’s 2009 US Open and Wimbledon creative, 4 consecutive seasons for Nina/Delman Shoes, and rebrands of Loyola University Maryland, Rochester Institute of Technology & the Woodmere Art Museum.
+Aesthetics: As a creative director, I oversaw 6 years of IKEA USA’s commercial campaigns, the rebuilding of eBay’s arts & collectibles experience, Nike’s 2009 US Open and Wimbledon creative, 4 consecutive seasons for Nina/Delman Shoes, and institutional rebrands of Loyola University Maryland, Rochester Institute of Technology & the Woodmere Art Museum.

-As a designer, I made campaigns, catalogs & packaging for American Eagle Outfitters, advertising for the Philadelphia Museum of Art, book covers for Harper Collins, and catalogs for Boyd's Philadelphia.
+As a designer, I've made campaigns, catalogs & packaging for American Eagle Outfitters, advertising for the Philadelphia Museum of Art, book covers for Harper Collins, and catalogs for Boyd's Philadelphia.
 Browse some of this work here.

 Current clients: Because I work in close, usually ongoing, relationships with my clients I do not present our work, case studies, or a current client list publicly.
 However, if there is interest in working together, I will share any relevant past or current experience that I'm permitted to share.
 Just give a holler...

 Prior to starting Universal Exports of North America, I served for six years as the Executive Creative Director of Brownstein Group, Philadelphia’s oldest independent advertising agency.
 Along with creative direction, I was a strategic partner to many of our clients, and as a director helped run the overall business.